Daniel J. Frey

 More specifically, in the evangelical interpretation of what the followers believe is the divine word of God.

-The Old Testament, taken from the Jewish faith, the Torah, was Christianized to be believed to be infallible.
+The Old Testament, taken from the Jewish faith, the Torah, was plagiarized by Christians.

-Everything a place and a place for everything.
+Everything has a place and a place for everything.

 Each person is born into a set of circumstances that God has prescribed for their life.